 Landmark-Based NavigationView Package on GitHub

 This package builds on top of the interbotix_xslocobot_nav, interbotix_landmark_modules, and interbotix_perception_modules packages to provide a method to traverse the map towards points of interest (landmarks) marked by AprilTags.
+You are provided a set of AprilTag including the ones below with their corresponding descriptions:

 As mentioned before, this package builds on the interbotix_landmark_modules package.
 A short description of the nodes needed from that package can be found below: